kommade/portfolio-website/README.md

 ## Features

 - **Project Gallery:** View latest projects with detailed descriptions and photos.
-- **Login System**: Block off parts of the site to the public and share a password to your friends!
+- **Login System:** Block off parts of the site to the public and share a password to your friends!
 - **Contact:** Easily get in touch through the website's contact form or social media links.
+- **Codeless Updates**: Update the website directly with new projects, or modify existing ones, or delete old ones entirely without writing a single line of code!

 ## Technologies Used

 - React
 - Next
 - Vercel
-- Vercel KV, Blob
+- Upstash, AWS S3
 - Resend

 ## Getting Started

-To view the live portfolio website, simply visit (https://portfolio-website-gules-tau.vercel.app/).
+View the live portfolio website [here](https://portfolio-website-gules-tau.vercel.app/).

 To run the website locally: